neovim/pynvim/README.md

   process), and `vim.async_call` can be used to send results back to nvim.

-* Some methods accept an `async` keyword argument: `vim.eval`, `vim.command` as well as the `vim.funcs` wrappers.
+* Some methods accept an `async` keyword argument: `vim.eval`, `vim.command`, `vim.request` as well as the `vim.funcs` and `vim.api` wrappers.
   The python host will not wait for nvim to complete the request (which also means that the return value is unavailable).

 #### Remote (new-style) plugins